finbourne/lusid-sdk-java-preview/sdk/docs/PersonsApi.md

     PersonsApi apiInstance = new PersonsApi(defaultClient);
     String effectiveAt = "effectiveAt_example"; // String | The effective datetime or cut label at which to list the people.
 Defaults to the current LUSID              system datetime if not specified.
     OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to list the people.
 Defaults to return the latest version              of each people if not specified.
     String page = "page_example"; // String | The pagination token to use to continue listing persons from a previous call to list persons.
 This              value is returned from the previous call.
 If a pagination token is provided the filter, effectiveAt              and asAt fields must not have changed since the original request.
-Also, if set, a start value cannot be provided.
     Integer limit = 56; // Integer | When paginating, limit the number of returned results to this many.
 Defaults to 5000 if not specified.
     String filter = "filter_example"; // String | Expression to filter the result set.
 For example, to filter on the display name, use \"displayName eq 'John'\"              Read more about filtering results from LUSID here https://support.lusid.com/filtering-results-from-lusid.
     List<String> propertyKeys = Arrays.asList(); // List<String> | A list of property keys from the \"Person\" domain to decorate onto each person,               or from any domain that supports relationships to decorate onto related entities.
 These take the format {domain}/{scope}/{code} e.g. \"Person/ContactDetails/Address\".